 - Using a residential address for certain business types

-Hard Suspensions are the red cards of the Google Business Profile world.
+Hard suspensions are the red cards of the Google Business Profile world.
 Your listing disappears completely from Google Maps and Search.
 It’s as if your business never existed in Google’s eyes.
-This type of suspension is far more serious and typically indicates Google believes there’s a marked violation of their guidelines.
+This one is far more serious and usually means Google believes you’ve clearly broken the guidelines.

 Hard suspensions often result from: